davidberneda/Vidi/documentation/Vidi_Language_Reference.md

 }

 Some1 : SomeClass
-Example(Some1)  // Some1 variable can be considered of MyInterface type
+Example(Some1)  // Some1 variable is considered of MyInterface type

 ```

 In the above code, `SomeClass` class is not derived from `MyInterface` but can be used as if it was.